 Looking at various uprights, we can see that both uprights and bagged vacuum cleaners come in a variety of sizes and can be as affordable as an Dirt Devil Razor at $85 to the Kirby Avalir 2 at $1499.

 The new Hoover will compete against the Dyson Ball Animal 2, which is $274.99.
 An upright vacuum that is premium, but not the most expensive.

 Hoover's design was most successful during the 50's and 60's with their Model 29, Convertible, Celebrity, Constellation and Dial-A-Matic models.
 Many of these designs were penned by famed designer, Henry Dreyfuss.

 These models gained a lot of attention with their innovative features, as well as use of bright colors and textures throughout their model lines.

 How can Hoover stand out?

-Hoover can draw elements upon their rich heritage from their glory years during the late 50’s and early 60’s with the mid-century modern aesthetic.
+Hoover can draw elements upon their rich heritage during the late 50’s and early 60’s with the mid-century modern aesthetic.

 Hoover can still look fresh and modern by keeping their designs clean and simple as seen with some retro designs now.